 - Tailoring response / compliance efforts – While citations of any classification require a response, evaluating classifications can help tailor that response.
 This includes prioritizing the most pressing issues, evaluating whether to contest a citation or classification, and exploring options for reducing risks, costs, and penalties.
 It can also help establish goals and objectives, and guide any necessary steps for dealing with citations and what’s required, which may include independent investigations, evidence preservation, document gathering, addressing hazards and potential hazards, and identifying any issues with current compliance plans.

-There is no question that OSHA citations are time-sensitive and high stakes matters.
-However, they also require thorough and thoughtful responses and carefully constructed plans in order to address and prevent.
-At Hendershot, Cannon & Hisey, P.C., our award-winning team has demonstrated the ability to help clients in a range of industries throughout the nation deal with OSHA regulations and citations through experienced proactive counsel and proven responsive representation.
-We’re readily available to help you learn more about citation classifications and how we can be of assistance with your particular OSHA matter.
+There is no question that OSHA citations are time-sensitive and high-stakes matters.
+However, they also require thorough and thoughtful responses and carefully constructed defense strategies.
+At Hendershot Cowart P.C., our award-winning team has demonstrated the ability to help clients in a range of industries throughout the nation deal with OSHA inspections and citations through experienced proactive counsel and responsive representation.
+We are readily available to help you learn more about citation classifications and how we can be of assistance with your particular OSHA matter.

 Call (713) 489-2028 or contact us online to speak with an OSHA attorney.